 Our clients know better.

 Brand is about who your customers are when they use your brand.
-Its intention is for your company to be so meaningful to target audiences and positioned against the competition so powerfully that prospective customers covet being a part of it.
+Its intention is for your company to be meaningful to target audiences.
+And, positioned against the competition so powerfully that prospective customers covet being a part of it.

 In order to achieve this, you do have a brand identity, for sure.
 However, the strategy behind the identity must affect everything you do.
 In order to be successful, a brand must remain a reflection of who your target audiences are when they use you.

-Brand strategy should drive all your marketing, providing the drop in the lake from which all the ripples of advertising, websites, public relations and even speaking engagements appear.
+The brand strategy should drive all your marketing.
+Providing the drop in the lake from which all the ripples of advertising, websites, public relations and even speaking engagements appear.

 It’s more than even that.
 It’s about how your employees act and live the brand.
 It is to be so embedded into their duties that they think about their day-to-day working life as brand ambassadors.

-Companies often mistakenly think that brand positioning is about themselves or is defined by a “table stake,” what you need to even play in the game (or your category).
-If, let’s say, you are about service, it will not be a switching trigger if you need to have good service to be in your business in the first place.
-The competition is saying the same thing and, from the perspective of your target audience, a claim of “good service” is not a reason to choose.
+Companies often mistakenly think that brand positioning is about themselves.
+Or, think it is defined by a “table stake,” what you need to even play in the game (or your category).
+If you are about service, it will not be a switching trigger if you need to have good service.
+It is the minimum you need to be in your business in the first place.
+The competition is saying the same thing.
+And, from the perspective of your target audience, a claim of “good service” is not a reason to choose.
 It’s like saying all bottled water quenches thirst.

 Brand is about the customer.
 How else will they be able to see themselves in the brand and covet being a part of it if it doesn’t say something about them?
-It’s more powerful to say, for example, that your customers are innovators rather than saying “you,” the company, is the innovator.
+It’s more powerful to say that your customers are innovators rather than saying “you,” the company is.

 Consider Harley-Davidson.
-It is not about the bike and its horsepower and features, the ability to go fast or anything else about the product itself.
-The Harley-Davidson brand is about the people who ride them: Weekend rebels who yearn to be a bit of a rascal – even if they are civilized at home.
+It is not about the bike and its horsepower and features.
+An ability to go fast or anything else about the product itself.
+The Harley-Davidson brand is about the people who ride them.
+Heavy duty bikers to weekend rebels who yearn to be a bit of a rascal even if they are civilized at home.

-The companies that misunderstand brand consider it a reflection of the company itself, build it on whatever you must have to even exist in your category (“table stakes”) or stand it alone from all the other operations of the company.
+The companies that misunderstand brand consider it a reflection of the company itself.
+Theybuild it on whatever you must have to even exist in the category (“table stakes”).
+Or what it takes to stand it alone from all the other operations of the company.
 They are doing themselves great harm by using that approach.
 In fact, using brand positioning in this way is what makes so many marketers afraid of it in the first place.